mtmcphail/Group1_Final/README.md

 #### Communication Protocol
 In addition to utilizing **GitHub** and our **Slack** channel, this team will meet weekly during and/or before normal class times on **Monday** and **Wednesday** evenings as well as via **Zoom** as needed.

-The code continues to be in a constant state of improvement and refactoring to make it more efficient; as such the code still lives in the branches.
-The not quite ready-for-prime-time copies are located in the ```final_code``` branch to allow for peer review and additional edits until they are production ready.